 In this season of my life, as I head into the last year of my twenties, the comet Chiron is retrograde at the same time as Mercury.
 Chiron retrograde bubbles up unhealed wounds that we may have been stepping around for years.
-This retrograde is in Aries, another fire sign, urges us to confront these issues head-on.
+This retrograde is in Aries, another fire sign, and urges us to confront these issues head-on.

-I have spent the last three years of my life freeing myself from the consequences of trauma, without trying to heal it.
+I have spent the last three years freeing myself from the consequences of trauma, without trying to heal it.
 I changed careers without formal training or mentorship.
 I married someone who loves me even when I do not please him.
 I lost over 50 pounds, we bought a house, and even adopted a second dog.